 Eligibility

-Applicants must meet the definition of a qualified company, which is defined as a business entity that meets the following four criteria:
+Applicants must meet the definition of a qualified company, which is defined as a business entity that meets the following criteria:

 • Locates or expands a facility within the Commonwealth.